clearpathrobotics/cpr-documentation/README.md

 3. For advanced users, refer to [Markdown MDX](https://mdxjs.com/) for adding React Components to a Markdown file
 4.  for advanced users, you may create React pages using _.js_ or _.ts_ file types

+## How should I name files?

+All files should use lowercase letters for their names and file extensions.
+Our website's server is case sensitive, so it requires files case to match how it is called in your Markdown files.
+Your Windows build commands may not catch these issues since Windows is not case sensitive.
+Using lowercase letters minimizes the number of build issues.

+- Good: `controller_1.png`
+- Bad: `Controller_1.png`
+- Bad: `controller_1.PNG`

 ## Where should I place files?

 1. Markdown page